IanManners1997/CS-Course-Grading/readme.txt

 *note
 When ID is stated it refers to the university of pittsburgh login name without the @pitt.edu

-addSections( string filename )
+separateFile( string filename )
-Opens the file of filename and add the contents to the database as long as it is in the correct format.
+Opens the file of filename and add the contents to the database.
+Inserts into, if insert fails due to row existing, it updates the row.
+This now also accepts JSON!
+Javascript object format: If no grader, set grader to null section = {
+    number : 44300, //section number
+    teacher :   { //teacher information
+        firstname : "Tim",
+        lastname : "hoffman",
+        email : "hoffmant@pitt.edu"
+    },
+    grader : { //grader information
+        firstname : "test",
+        lastname : "testname",
+        email : "test@pitt.edu"
+    }, //array of students
+    students : ["tst32", "plo45", "lit49", "tko95", "tms90", "elp43", "rmn433", "men459", "rmi54", "fnd33", "wmn495", "fem95", "plo99", "rew23", "sdf43"]
+};
-The file form should be:
+The other file format should be:
 Section #{
 TEACHER_NAME, TEACHER_ID
 GRADER_NAME, GRADER_ID